John Bannerman, Baron Bannerman of Kildonan: Politics

-Bannerman became active in Liberal politics from the 1930s.
+Previously a member of the Scottish Party, Bannerman became active in Liberal politics from the 1930s.
 He was particularly interested in the problems of depopulation and unemployment for ordinary people in the Scottish Highlands and islands.
 From 1942 to 1957 he was a Forestry Commissioner.
 In 1938 he was adopted as prospective Liberal parliamentary candidate for Argyll.
 When the seat fell vacant in 1940 it was mooted that Bannerman might run as a Liberal National but the negotiations with the Conservatives broke down robbing him of his best chance of entering the House of Commons.
 He contested Argyll unsuccessfully in the 1945 general election and Inverness in 1950.
 But in 1954 he was the candidate in an extraordinary by-election at Inverness which some historians have seen as a true turning point in Liberal fortunes in Scotland and perhaps the United Kingdom.
 From a position where there had been no Liberal candidate in the 1951 election, Bannerman jumped into second place over Labour, coming just 1331 votes behind the Tory winner.
 This was the best Liberal by-election performance since the war.
 At the general election of 1955, Bannerman came even closer, losing by just 966 votes.
 Although his vote share declined in the 1959 general election, the ground had been laid for a successful attack on the seat in the 1964 general election by Russell Johnston, who held the seat until he retired from the Commons in 1997.

 Bannerman was chairman of the Scottish Liberal Party from 1954 to 1964 and Rector of Aberdeen University in 1957.
 He made other attempts to enter the Commons, including giving Labour a close run at the Paisley by-election of 1961, registering 41.3% of the vote in a seat where there had been no Liberal candidate at the 1959 general election.
 He tried again without success at Paisley at the 1964 general election but in December 1967 he was made Baron Bannerman of Kildonan, of Kildonan in the County of Sutherland, and so finally entered Parliament.